-How does Readynet work for Neighbourhood Support groups?
+How does Readynet work for Community Support groups?

 1. The Group contact person (or nominated group administrator) logs into Readynet to record information for and about their Group.

 2. Information is recorded on the Readynet secure website and safely stored using the latest technology to ensure your details are secure.